dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. "bagholder is a shareholder left holding shares of worthless stocks."
 Cryptoassets are not stocks & they never die... so what now?
 1. Its possible the market cap of Bitcoin is too small to reach a price stability?
 1. Bitcoin gained 87% in single month?
 It is a wild, speculative bubble, and we have a couple of hundred years of financial history to tell us how those usually end.
 1. Cryptocurrency and blockchain the first technology that’s "just fundamentally difficult for otherwise intelligent and highly capable people to understand."
 To make sense of it first requires deciphering the political assumptions that inspire it.
+Bitcoin is an expression of extreme technological libertarianism.